-The graph below presents belt usage for each county included in the survey for years 2018 through 2023.
-The percent values presented in the graph are for the current survey year (2023).
-The usage rates are based on weighted data and derived from two sets of sample sites: ones used in 2018-2021, and sites used in the 2022 and 2023 surveys.
+The graph below presents belt usage for each county included in the survey for years 2019 through 2024.
+The percentage values presented in the graph are for the current survey year (2024).
+The usage rates are based on weighted data and derived from two sets of sample sites: ones used in 2019 and in 2021, and sites used in the 2022, 2023 and 2024 surveys.
 It is important to note that the annual statewide survey is primarily designed to provide a single safety belt usage estimate for the entire State of Florida and not official county rates.
 However, these rates are still useful as they can serve as points of reference when looking at change between years.
-Results indicate that in 2023, two counties measured highest-to-date usage rates for the past five survey years (Collier and Hillsborough), and two counties measured their lowest rates (Alachua and Duval).
-Ten out of the fifteen counties yielded year-to-year usage increases.
+Results indicate that in 2024, two counties measured highest-to-date usage rates for the past five survey years (Orange and Palm Beach), and two counties observed their lowest rates (Alachua and Lee).
+Eight out of the fifteen counties yielded year-to-year usage increases.

-2018-2023 Trend in Safety Belt Use Rate by Survey County
+2019-2024 Trend in Safety Belt Use Rate by Survey County